stevebuik/om-next-ideas/README.md

 This dev workflow emphasizes using clj on the jvm for most of the client and server code.
 Note that it still uses figwheel and devcards when doing client dev of the UI layer in the browser.
+This also means that lein/component (with reloaded workflow) is the driver of the project - not a script/figwheel.clj file

 This may not be your preference if you prefer using cljs tooling.